Between 1969 and 1972, Grumman produced a series of insignias for their Lunar Modules which were

 patterns for the backgrounds on the fully-embroidered designs.

-Please note that this set of 9 patches does not include the LM-1 or LM-3 replica patches detailed above, since those
+Note that I consider this set of patches to be distinct from the LM-1 or LM-3 replica patches detailed above, since those

 embroidered designs were never part of the sets of decals produced at Grumman's Bethpage plant by the teams working on the